Pangao11/FashionMNIST-Classifier/README.md

 - Examples of model training and evaluation.
 - Illustration of results with confusion matrix and classification report.

-## Contributing
-Contributions to the FashionMNIST-Classifier are welcome.
-Please read `CONTRIBUTING.md` for details on our code of conduct, and the process for submitting pull requests.

-## License
-This project is licensed under the MIT License - see the `LICENSE.md` file for details.

 ## Acknowledgments
 - Original creators of the Fashion MNIST dataset.
 - Contributors who have participated in improving this classifier.